thatmikewilliams/rail-assistant/README.md

 # rail-assistant
-AI test project to create a UK railways assistant for train times and prices
+AI test project to create a UK railways assistant for train times and prices.
+Instead of the familiar dropdowns you will be able to use natural language to query train services.

 Add the following to .env...